Need Help? Give us a call.

 Popular Bank Commercial Checking is an account that’s designed specifically for customers processing a high volume of cash or checks.
 The lender normally charges monthly and per-transaction fees, but you can offset these by maintaining a high balance.
 The bank will even send you a monthly statement summary, which can help high-volume businesses keep track of all their cash.

 Capital One offers a great checking account for business owners that process a high volume of transactions and handle a large cash flow.
-Their Business Checking account comes with unlimited included transactions.
+The Capital One Business Checking account comes with unlimited included transactions.
 The monthly service fee is $15, unless you maintain an average balance of $2,000 or more looking over the last month or 90 days.

 $5,000 of deposits are included each month at no additional charge, and every $1,000 in deposits after that is just $1 more.
 This can serve as a core account for your day-to-day business activities.